Martin8412/DevOps-Sample/ReadMe.md

 For monitoring there's Prometheus that I'd like to have.
 Being able to collect data from the Apache processs on how they are doing, and from the RDS databases seem like the bare minimum.
 The more data we can gather(without impairing performance too much), the better.
 It will allow us to finely tune the parts that need tuning.

 If we are doing user registrations, then we might want to add in SES as well, so that we can send emails to users.

+Depending on what addons we want to use, additional PHP modules and dependencies might be needed.

+We'd need to find a better way to go about the salts needed in wp-config.php.
+For now I've just hardcoded it because the generated ones messed up my templating, but a better templating engine than Bash would probably resolve that.